 Enhance your career prospects

-- Develop teamwork and professional practice skills in the context of engineering problem solving—in a variety of industry-relevant individual and group projects.
+Develop teamwork and professional practise skills in the context of engineering problem solving—in a variety of industry-relevant individual and group projects.

 You can choose courses in your area of interest, including:

 From mobile phones to autonomous robots, the modern world depends upon mechatronic systems.
 Some of the most exciting breakthroughs in technology are happening in the field of robotics and mechatronics, including automation and artificial intelligence.